rust-hosted-langs/book/booksrc/chapter-interp-tagged-symbols.md

 This enum, however, since it wraps `ScopedPtr<T>` and has the same requirement for an explicit lifetime, is Safe To Dereference.

-Since this type occupies the same space as a fat pointer, it isn't the type we want for storing pointers at rest.
+But, since this type occupies the same space as a fat pointer, it isn't the type we want for storing pointers at rest.
 Let's look at the compact tagged pointer type now: